Haris-Mughal/Ai-Connectivity-Hackathon/README.md

-# AI Connecttivity Hackathon
+# AI Connect - Smarter Network Planning for the Future

 This project is a Retrieval-Augmented Generation (RAG) system that allows users to query embedded datasets related to government energy consumption.
-The system is preloaded with energy datasets in a vector database and provides a conversational AI assistant powered by the GROK model.
+The system is preloaded with energy datasets in a vector database and provides a conversational AI assistant powered by the OPEN AI Model.

 ## Features